Types of Water Softeners:

 The most common choice for San Antonio Water Softener installation is the salt-based water softener.
 Therefore, let’s take a look at how to make a buying decision about that type of unit.

 WATER HARDNESS: The amount of filtration you need is based on your water usage amount and the hardness of your water.
 To determine the hardness of your water, you will need to have a water test done.
-Denny Plumbing can perform this test for you, or you can obtain a kit from most home improvement stores.
+Olde Town Plumbing can perform this test for you, or you can obtain a kit from most home improvement stores.

 WATER USAGE: Second, you’ll need to determine how much water you use in your home in the course of a day.
 You can estimate this in several ways.
 First, you can use your water bill and find the daily average.
 Second, you can use a water usage chart or the USGS website to add up the water used in a day.
 Or, third, you can use the standard average of 75 gallons/person/day.
 Once you have the daily average, you’re ready to move on.